l7mp/learning-go/99-labs/02-webapps/README.md

 - `kubectl attach <name> -i`: attach to the console of the pod called  `<name>` (type `Ctrl-C` to exit);
 - `kubectl exec <name> -it -- <command>`: execute the shell `<command>` on the pod called `<name>` (works only if the container image has a shell; containers built from Go code usually don't, unless explicitly added during the build);
 - `kubectl cp`: copy files to/from pods;
-- `kubectl port-forward service <name> <port>`: listen on local port 5000 and forward to port 5000 on the service running in Kubernetes.
+- `kubectl port-forward service <name> <localport:remoteport>`: listen on local port `<localport>` and forward to `<remoteport>` on (one of) the service pods running in Kubernetes.

 The Kubernetes API is [enormous](https://kubernetes.io/docs/reference/kubernetes-api/) and `kubectl` exposes only a tiny, but useful fraction of the available functionality.

 There are two ways to interact with Kubernetes via `kubectl`.
-The `kubectl create/delete` and similar commands are *imperative*: for instance creating a new Kubernetes resource via `kubectl create` requires you to know whether the resource is already running, because re-creating an existing resource is an error.
+The `kubectl create/delete/expose` and similar commands are *imperative*: for instance creating a new Kubernetes resource via `kubectl create` requires you to know whether the resource is already running, because re-creating an existing resource is an error.
 Instead, most professional cluster admins use the [*declarative*](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Imperative-vs-declarative-Kubernetes-commands-Whats-the-difference) style, by specifying the entire desired state of a resource in a YAML file and then using `kubectly apply -f <file>` to load it.
 This style is idempotent (you will hear about idempotence a lot later): re-applying the same configuration will leave everything intact.
 Kubernetes is clever enough to know if you change something and update *only* the changed resource (this is called *reconciliation*).

 ### Building a container image